maikombecker/fieldrecorder/local_server/README.md

 ## How do I run the server?

-Simply enter `nodejs server.js` in the terminal *in this directory*, and it should be up and running.
+Simply enter `node server.js` in the terminal *in this directory*, and it should be up and running.
 You will be able to navigate to `http://localhost:3000/index.html` and find your experiment there.